 How to Make Khmeli Suneli

-The same counts for Georgian seasoning mix khmeli suneli: it’s a mixture of ground fenugreek seeds, coriander, dill, celery, parsley, basil, savory and black peppercorns.
+Khmeli suneli a mixture of ground fenugreek seeds, coriander, dill, celery, parsley, basil, savory and black peppercorns.
 Remember my Georgian eggplant rolls with walnuts?
 It’s used there, too.
-So I decided to provide proportions for this seasoning mix, so that you can use it in other recipes, too.

-It’s not hot but spicy, aromatic and nutty, its color is greenish-yellow, and the aroma and taste makes it suitable for almost any dish: sauces, salads, soups, stews, savory pastry, rice, meat and vegetable dishes, as well as pickled vegetable, marinades and Georgian appetizers.
+Khmeli suneli is not hot but spicy, aromatic, nutty and very fragrant.
+Its color is greenish-yellow, and the aroma and taste make it suitable for almost any dish: sauces, salads, soups, stews, savory pastry, rice, beans, as well as pickled vegetable, marinades and Georgian appetizers.

 It can be your new taco seasoning, garam masala, za’atar or Ras el Hanout because you might have a temptation to put it in every dish you cook.
-For the simplified version of khmeli suneli spice mix you will need: fenugreek, thyme, coriander, basil, dill, bay leaf, celery, peppermint, parsley, oregano, red chili pepper and saffron.
+For the simplified version of khmeli suneli spice mix you will need: fenugreek, thyme, coriander, basil, dill, bay leaf, dried celery, peppermint, majoran, parsley, savory (can be substituted for oregano), red chili pepper and saffron.